dsoto/sotolab-notes/agreements.md

 and tasks can help you stay productive in your many responsibilities.

 # Student Research Assistant Responsibilities
-- Perform at least 5 hours of work per week
 - Attend weekly project and progress meetings
-- Prepare brief weekly summaries of work accomplished for weekly meetings
+- Prepare brief weekly summaries of goals and progress for weekly meetings

 # Mentor Responsibilities